BaderLab/EnrichmentMap_docs/MainPanel.rst

   * Makes the network view ready for printing.
 Removes node labels and sets the network background to white.

-* Set Signature Edge Width...

-  * Opens a dialog that has several options for how the width of signature edges is calculated.
-    For more details see :ref:`edge_width_dialog`.

-* Refresh Button |refresh_button|
+* Show Legend button

+  * Shows the legend dialog.

+* Reset Style button

   * Resets the visual style.
   * Sometimes Cytoscape does not update the visual style properly.
 To fix any inconsistencies between the network view and the Style section of the main panel click this button.

+* Find Clusters button

+  * Uses the AutoAnnotate app to find clusters of highly similar nodes.
+  * For more information see :ref:`clusters`.